pierre225/MotionTests/README.md

 - The domain module, supposed to encapsulate business logic (not so important in this current app as it is very simple but still!).
 - The ui module, displaying the data on the screen, containing all the Android specific related code.

+### Dynamic themes
+The app supports dynamic theming the light and dark theme will be updated according to the device theme

+### Flow
+I chose to use Kotlin Flow (over live data / Rx) for async tasks.
+I prefer Flow over LiveData mostly because LiveData is bound to Android while we can use Flow everywhere as it comes from Kotlin (like in our domain and data modules).
+Rx is a great reactive solution too, I simply had to make a choice ;)

 ## Libraries

 ### Hilt